mozilla/gecko-dev/docs/setup/contributing_code.rst

 Find a bug we've identified as a good fit for new contributors.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With more than a million bugs filed in Bugzilla, it can be hard to know
+With millions bugs filed in Bugzilla, it can be hard to know
 where to start, so we've created these bug categories to make getting
 involved a little easier: